ARPCharlie/Todo-app/README.md

 # Todo-app
-This app is mostly built as a meme and to learn more about remix as a framework.
+This app is mostly built as a meme.

 # DONT USE
 Im not planning on building it for production (oh tho I am), so use it at your own risk.